Photo: Feng Hai

 Promotional Releases and Japanese pressings

 Various promotional singles and EPs, often featuring unique mixes or edits, are highly collectible.
-Examples include the French promo 7" of "Revolutions" and the UK promo 12" of "Zoolook."
+Examples include the French promo 7" of "Revolutions" and the UK promo 12" of "Zoolook".
+The “Equinoxe Infinity Remixes» released on Astralwerks is a limited promo edition where only 75 copies exist.

 Known for their high-quality pressings and unique packaging (including obi strips), Japanese editions of Jarre's albums are prized by many collectors.